DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.01/le1.01.2.md

    and take notes on the problems found in the **Problems Found** section of your document.

-## Step 3
+## Submit

-- Submit your updated document in Canvas.
+Submit your updated document in Canvas.

+## Stretch

+Adapt your notes to target two different audiences.
+How would you explain the possible bugs you found:

+1. To a developer?
+1. To the person paying your company for this application?